 - Conversion of a retail space to a food serving facility

-Note that a conversion project to add new utilities and equipment for a commercial kitchen often requires a high up-front investment.
-However, with a long-term lease and with lower monthly rental prices, it may be possible to save money on the long run.
+A conversion project to add new utilities and equipment for a commercial kitchen often requires a high up-front investment.
+You may be able to offset these costs by having a long-term lease with lower monthly rental prices.

 - Beauty salons and spas